Gun violence in the United States: Accidental and negligent injuries

 The perpetrators and victims of accidental and negligent gun discharges may be of any age.
 Accidental injuries are most common in homes where guns are kept for self-defense.
 The injuries are self-inflicted in half of the cases.

-On January 16, 2013, President Barack Obama issued 23 Executive Orders on Gun Safety, one of which was for the Center for Disease Control (CDC) to research causes and possible prevention of gun violence.
+On January 16, 2013, President Barack Obama issued 23 Executive Orders on Gun Safety, one of which was for the Centers for Disease Control (CDC) to research causes and possible prevention of gun violence.
 The five main areas of focus were gun violence, risk factors, prevention/intervention, gun safety and how media and violent video games influence the public.
 They also researched the area of accidental firearm deaths.
 According to this study not only have the number of accidental firearm deaths been on the decline over the past century but they now account for less than 1% of all unintentional deaths, half of which are self-inflicted.